-There are also notable indirect impacts of bioenergy as regards both increasing and decreasing CO_2 emissions18.
+There are also notable indirect impacts of bioenergy as regards both increasing and decreasing $CO_2$ emissions.
 For example, if there is large-scale land clearing specifically to produce biomass and to enable large-scale expansion of growing energy crops, this would release stored carbon and result in GHG emissions to the atmosphere.
-The carbon sink capacity of natural forests could be reduced as cleared areas may be replaced by energy source crops which may have less capacity to capture carbon than the replaced forest19.
-The volume of CO_2 emissions from bioenergy production will depend on the types of fuel crops grown and the associated management practices.
+The carbon sink capacity of natural forests could be reduced as cleared areas may be replaced by energy source crops which may have less capacity to capture carbon than the replaced forest.
+The volume of $CO_2$ emissions from bioenergy production will depend on the types of fuel crops grown and the associated management practices.

 If land is to be cleared on a large scale for the growing of crops, and if this also involves the burning of forests, there will be significant negative impacts on air quality from smoke, particulate matter and other pollutants experienced over large distances.
-For example, forest fires in Indonesia have had major adverse impacts on air quality, which has also affected neighbouring countries such as Singapore and Malaysia20.
+For example, forest fires in Indonesia have had major adverse impacts on air quality, which has also affected neighbouring countries such as Singapore and Malaysia.
 The burning of crop waste products on a large scale can also have significant negative impacts on air quality.

 There would also be localized negative impacts on air quality from the growing of bioenergy crops.
-These include dust emissions from vehicle movements and agricultural practices (such as tilling soil), vehicle emissions from the transport of crops or forest wood to the processing facility, then on to the powerplant for combustion.
+These include dust emissions from vehicle movements and agricultural practices (such as tilling soil),

-15 IEA Bioenergy (2020)
+&lt;sup>14 IEA Bioenergy (2020)

-16 USEPA (2013)
+&lt;sup>15 USEPA (2013)

-17 Renet et al. (2017)
+&lt;sup>16 Renet et al. (2017)